 Peer Review Program | Top

-In an effort to provide greater transparency for the program, the AICPA Peer Review Board has requested that all administering entities prepare oversight reports (PDF) on an annual basis.
+In an effort to provide greater transparency for the program, the AICPA Peer Review Board has requested that all administering entities prepare an annual report on oversight.
 This report provides detailed information and statistics regarding Virginia's enrolled firms.
 It generally is released about two years after the year being reported in an effort to capture as many reviews as possible.

 Enrollment Information | Top

 Does your firm need to enroll in a peer review program?
 If your firm is performing accounting and auditing engagements that fit the definition below, then the firm must enroll.

 Accounting and auditing engagements for the purposes of peer review are defined as all engagements covered by Statements on Auditing Standards (SAS), Statements on Standards for Accounting and Review Services (SSARS), Statements on Standards for Attestation Engagements (SSAE), and the Government Auditing Standards (Yellow Book) issued by the U.S. Government Accountability Office Office (GAO).

 UPDATE: The AICPA's revised SSARS 21 revised the standards for reviews, compilations and engagements to prepare financial statements, including allowing CPAs to prepare financial statements without presenting a compilation report.
 Virginia's SB 1125 amended the accountancy statutes to clearly include the preparation of financial statements under the services for which a firm license is required, whether or not the CPAs in question are providing attest and compilation services.
 Firms otherwise subject to peer review that also perform the preparation of financial statements under SSARS 21, Sec.
 70, will have such engagements included within the scope of their peer reviews.